Cerebellum-Network/grant-program/hackathons/UofT-AI-Agents-Club-Hackathon/README.md

 7. **Deployment**
    Once everything looks good, request deployment of your agents into the **Data Service** (see Concierge section below).
 Then ship your engagement.

+8. **Activity SDK**
+   Use the Activity SDK to send a payload from your application e.g. you telegram bot into the stream, into the flow you build in ROB

+9. **Return result**
+    Return the result to your application end point (eg you telegram bot) in your engagement's concierge agent.

 ---

 ## Tech 101: the moving parts